AbirHossenMunna/Assignment_on_Java/README.md

 3, 6, 7

-11.
-Remove Vowels from a String
+11.Remove Vowels from a String
 Input: I am a SQA Engineer
 Output: m sq ngnr